-Purchases of the goods and/or services that are related to the routine maintenance, repair or operation of essential municipal services in excess of \$30,000 may be approved by the City Manager.
-Examples include key commodities and supplies such as the purchase of bulk lime, chlorine, and other chemicals or key parts for the water and wastewater treatment plants; public works items such as road salt, bulk concrete or asphalt; utility bills for electricity, gas, telephone and internet service; advertising for employment, public notices and hearings, and legal notices; payments made in connection with a workers compensation, legal or risk management claims; as well as items such as periodic licensing agreements of computer technology hardware and software.
+Purchases of the goods and/or services that are related to the routine maintenance, repair or operation of essential municipal services in excess of \$50,000 may be approved by the City Manager.
+Examples include key commodities and supplies such as the purchase of bulk lime, chlorine, and other chemicals or key parts for the water and wastewater treatment plants; public works items such as road salt, bulk concrete or asphalt; parks items such as mulch, landscaping material and chemicals; annual street maintenance projects; annual utility maintenance projects; utility bills for electricity, gas, telephone and internet service; advertising for employment, public notices and hearings, and legal notices; payments made in connection with a workers compensation, legal or risk management claims; health and dental insurance premiums; vehicle lease payments; as well as items such as periodic licensing agreements of computer technology hardware and software.
 The requesting department will obtain at least three (3) competitive quotes, if feasible.
 To determine whether a purchase is related to the routine maintenance, repair or operation of essential municipal services, the City Manager's determination shall include, but is not limited to, the following factors:

-- Whether such purchase is a regularly recurring expense; - Whether such purchase is essential to the ongoing operation of the City; - Whether such purchase is typically from a single-source vendor; - Whether such purchase ensures the continued delivery of essential municipal services for which a delay could cause an unnecessary disruption of services; and, - Any other factor relevant to the circumstances.
+- Whether such purchase is a regularly recurring expense; - Whether such purchase is essential to the ongoing operation of the City; - Whether such purchase is typically from a single-source vendor; - Whether such purchase ensures the continued delivery of essential municipal services for which a delay could cause an unnecessary disruption of services; or, - Any other factor relevant to the circumstances.